-Ai is already being used politically to create fake news and fake images - as with many aspects of IT, organised crime is making it difficult to trust any communication online and its costs ordinary people \$1.026 trillion globally, equating to 1.05% of the global GDP, per year.
+Ai is already being used politically to create fake news and fake images - as with many aspects of IT, organised crime is making it difficult to trust any communication online and it costs ordinary people \$1.026 trillion globally, equating to 1.05% of the global GDP, per year.
 This amount reflects the impact of scams and identity theft on individuals and economies around the world.

 I would have thought that finding a totally safe environment for the world's knowledge to be housed and dispensed from, would be the first and most important aspect to be considered before looking at its distribution.
+To date this has been rightly in the hands of educational institutions who have done a good job.

-As the world becomes more corrupt and overtaken by misers and dictators, medicine too will be devalued - music artists and actors are currently losing work to Al. You don't have to pay a machine and you can make it do whatever you want.
-Al may be the final knife in the back of civilised humanity, NOT because Al it is in itself corrupt but because of human greed and lust for power.
+As the world becomes more corrupt and overtaken by misers and dictators, medicine too will be devalued music, artists and actors are currently losing work to AI.
+You don't have to pay a machine and you can make it do whatever you want.
+AI may be the final knife in the back of civilised humanity, NOT because AI it is in itself corrupt but because of human greed and lust for power.

 What a great market human health is - we already have gross national players in certain nations harvesting people's organs for sale, convincing vacuous people to change their look with very questionable and health destroying and disfiguring plastic surgery techniques while children in other countries need basic healthcare to survive.
 And this is being condoned by governments in the most autocratic states and in democracies.
-The 'victims of plastic surgery' are victims of Al already - wanting to look like images that are already faked.
+The 'victims of plastic surgery' are victims of AI already - wanting to look like images that are already faked.